ReproducibiliTea-org/reproducibiliTea/_journal-clubs/bcs-reproducibilitea.md

   - MA 02139
 country: United States
 geolocation:
-  - 42.553080288955805
+  - 42.362468154303976
-  - -75.5859375
+  - -71.09149932861328
-last-message-timestamp: 1708979088
+last-message-timestamp: 1727719035
 last-message-level: 0
 last-update: mschro@mit.edu
-last-update-timestamp: 1708979088
+last-update-timestamp: 1727719035
-last-update-message: API creation of bcs-reproducibilitea.md
+last-update-message: I'd like to update the name to MIT BCS ReproducibiliTea and update the description to reflect the fact that we are now beyond the pilot stage, and have expanded in Fall 2024!

 ---

-We are BCS ReproducibiliTea, a community of trainees, research staff, and faculty who care about open science and rigor in MIT's Brain and Cognitive Sciences department.
-We are starting with a pilot semester in Spring 2024 with BCS graduate students.
-We will meet once a month for 3 months.
+We are MIT BCS ReproducibiliTea, a community of graduate students, postdocs, research staff, and faculty who care about open science and rigor in MIT's Brain and Cognitive Sciences department.
+We started in Spring 2024 with a small group, and have recently expanded.
+We meet about once a month to discuss topics such as mistakes, experimental design, and code and data management.